phillprice/phillprice.com_old/content/blog/how-i-know-i-will-be-late-for-work-with-node-red-home-assistant-and-telegram/index.md

 Then add this view:
 {{< gist phillprice 47f3945ff9bdc300624f4dcd6aa43df6 "lovelace.yaml" >}}

+You'll notice there are tolerances throughout the dual gauges, for some reason lovelace copied them around and I'm scared to remove them, it means there's a lot of places to update if you want to change tolerances., sorry!

 ## TLDR; Things we'll need to change
 So, in summary, this is all of the detail we'll need to change, I think, to get this working: